Low Impact Climbing

 Human and Dog Waste

 - Dispose of human waste properly and pick up after your pet.
-Wag bag dispensing boxes are now available at the base of the Satellite Boulders, the Slab and near Dinosaur Rock courtesy of the FCC and the Boulder Climbing Community.
+Wag bag dispensing boxes are now available at the base of the Satellite Boulders, at the base of the Slab and near Dinosaur Rock courtesy of the FCC and the Boulder Climbing Community.
 Use these bags for human waste and pack them out.
 Also check out the Access Fund’s guide for human waste disposal here.

 - Do not leave trash behind including apple cores, banana peels, cigarette butts, tape, etc. Better yet, bring a small bag and clean up others’ messes.